 Welcome to Victoria, known as “the Garden City”.

 Close to Nanaimo, located on the 49th parallel, is the 100 year old town called Ladysmith.
 It is a quaint waterfront community with very interesting history.
 Ladysmith is well known for some festive activities including the “Festival of Lights” and “Ladysmith Days”.
 While visiting Ladysmith check out the local beaches including Transfer Beach or explore Holland Creek Trail, a local highlight and one of our enjoyed hikes.
 The lush countryside surrounds scenic coastal villages and charming inland communities of the Cowichan Valley.
 Hiking in Cowichan Bay, at Mount Tzouhalem, is outstanding!
 The climate is perfect for growing grapes in the Valley and there are large number of award winning vineyards and cideries to sample the fruits of their labors.
 If you enjoy performing arts, the Cowichan Performing Arts Centre Theatre has some of the most wonderful performances.
 Chemainus is a charming seaside village which brims with artisan spirit with over 30 world famous murals depicting its history on local buildings.
 The Chemainus Theatre is a special place where people come together to immerse themselves in story and song.
 Duncan also known as the City of Totems boasts this heritage with a vast display and self guided tour of the totem poles lining the streets.
+South Island has so much to offer, come check it out on your next vacation.
+You won’t be disappointed.

 Experience the mesmerizing scenic drive over the Malahat with some of the most beautiful mountain and ocean views.
 Goldstream Park is before Victoria and is amid the breathtaking old-growth rainforest.
 Between October and December, world class chum salmon spawning can be witnessed.
 It is an unbelievable site!
 Thousands of fish lay their eggs in the riverbeds.